Top 11 Sights to See in Omaha

 Joslyn Art Museum

 Omaha's Joslyn Art Museum is the largest art museum in Nebraska has been open since 1931, giving it a long history of artistic excellence in Nebraska.
-There are more than 11,000 works of art within to enjoy, the art inside spanning several eras, artists, and medium types.
+There are more than 11,000 works of art within to enjoy, the art inside spanning several eras, artists, and media types.
 Just look for the four pillars at the entrance, the striking architectural feature setting off this art deco architectural gem.

 This stunning castle is Omaha's premier historic landmark, a 6-acre property in the heart of midtown.
 You can tour this Scottish Baronial style mansion and learn all about its original owners, George and Sarah Joslyn while here, as well as more about the culture and historical aspects of this community in general.